-Charity shoots are now annual fixtures on the sporting calendar.
-They exist to have fun and raise money for fantastic causes, but no-one wants to walk away with the clay conservation award.
-26-time world champion George Digweed offers his advice on how to shoot well at charity shoots.
+Summer is the season of charity shoots.
+They exist to raise money for fantastic causes and have fun, but sporting people are competitive types and nobody wishes to end the day with the clay conservation award.
+George Digweed, 26-time world champion, offers his expert advice on how to shoot well at charity shoots.

 HOW TO SHOOT WELL AT CHARITY SHOOTS